Modular curves $X_0(N)$ of density degree $5$: Introduction

 \section{Introduction}

 Let $C$ be a smooth curve defined over a number field $K$.
-Determining whether the set of points of degree $\leq d$ on $C$ is finite or infinite is an important problem in arithmetic geometry.
+Determining whether the set of points of degree $\le d$ on $C$ is finite or infinite is an important problem in arithmetic geometry.
+Here, a point of degree $d$ means a closed point $P$ such that $[K(P):K]=d$.
 Faltings' Theorem solves the base case $d=1$.

 \begin{thm}[Faltings' Theorem] Let $K$ be a number field and let $C$ be a non-singular curve defined over $K$ of genus $g\geq2$.
 Then the set $C(K)$ is finite. \end{thm}

 Therefore, the curve $C$ has infinitely many $K$-rational points if and only if $C$ is isomorphic to $\mathbb{P}^1$ ($g=0$) or $C$ is an elliptic curve ($g=1$) with positive $K$-rank.
 We now move on to the case $d=2$.